diegotty/obsidian_vault/java/Comparable e Comparator.md

 | --------- | --------------------------------------------------------------------------------------------- |
 | `int`     | **`compare(T o1, T o2)`**<br>Compares its two arguments for order                             |
 | `boolean` | **`equals(Object obj)`**<br>Indicates whether some other object is “equal to” this comparator |
+>[!tuff] COME FA COMPARATOR A ESSERE UNA @FunctionalInterface ?
+>from documentation:
+>If an interface declares an abstract method overriding one of the public methods of `java.lang.Object`, that also does not count toward the interface's abstract method count since any implementation of the interface will have an implementation from `java.lang.Object` or elsewhere.